Create a practice automation scenario in Adobe Workfront Fusion

 For information on Adobe Workfront Fusion licenses, see Adobe Workfront Fusion licenses.

-Create a practice scenario
+Create a automation practice scenario

-Choose the apps and name the scenario
+1. Create and name the scenario

 1. Sign into your Workfront Fusion account.